 We attended all of the Sunday liturgies where we were introduced to the community and Fr.
 Francis was able to share the news that the new church windows had finally arrived, to much celebration.
 It was a joy to spend the day with parishioners of Parroquia San José and hear from members about how special the parish was to them, along with their gratitude.

 The parish has a great deal of physical needs, as the priests’ residence and parish hall sustained significant damage.
 Priority has been given to restoring the church, with the residence and parish hall likely needing to be rebuilt in the near future.
 Fr.
 Francis did share how grateful the entire community is that we sent funding, and that it served as a motivation to his parishioners to contribute to rebuilding efforts personally and through family and friends, raising $25,000 themselves.
 It was – and is – a great source of pride for the community.

 What stands out most about the community of Parroquia San José is the love, hospitality, humility, and faith-filled strength of the people.
 It is a special place.
 We were humbled by our visit and reminded what a blessing our faith is, fully alive, meaningful and vitally important in our world today.

 If you would like to contribute financially to Parroquia San José’s rebuilding efforts, please note your gift as “Parroquia San José” (with checks made out to Saint Clement).
 Saint Clement has pledged support to Parroquia San José for three years, and we do hope to send groups in the future to assist the parish and its members.
-If interested in being kept in the loop, email Maggie Hanley.
+If interested in being kept in the loop, email Barbara Silva.
 For pictures of the visit, click here.
 If you would like to follow Parroquia San José on Facebook, search for Parroquia San José de Luquillo.